Nutri-Score Food Labelling: How & When to use it

 Do I have to display the Nutri-Score label if I export to the EU?

 Since the scheme is voluntary, there is no legal requirement to display a Nutri-Score label.
-But it may help to build consumer confidence and help your products stand out on the shelves, especially if they have a more favourable Nutri-Score rating than your competitors’.
-If you choose to implement Nutri-Score, this must be done across your entire brand portfolio of products.
+However, it may help to build consumer confidence and help your products stand out on the shelves, especially if they have a more favourable Nutri-Score rating than your competitors’.
+Understanding what is typical practice in your markets of sale is important, which is where local experts such as Ashbury can support.
+If you choose to implement Nutri-Score, this must be done across your entire brand portfolio.

 Get support with applying Nutri-Score to your products.